glaunay/mongodet/README.md

 ## Improvements to be done

+Here is a list of the features that still needs to be done:
+* It is actually not possible to add files to the database
-Mongod continue to run after the closing of the program, this will be corrected in a next release.
-A test mode is in developpment, it will allow to use front end and backend separatly.
-Other features still need to be implemented, for example it's currently not possible to download files or images on the application.
-Another feature that's need to be added is a correction of the fact that the reinit command doesn't work if the database is empty.
+* Mongod continue to run after the closing of the program, this will be corrected in a next release.
+* A test mode is in developpment, it will allow to use front end and backend separatly.
+* Other features still need to be implemented, for example it's currently not possible to download files or images on the application.
+* Another feature that's need to be added is a correction of the fact that the reinit command doesn't work if the database is empty.
-All these features will be available in the next releases.
+* Modification history will be available in a specific HTML page
+* During an update, pdb_file and image fields will contain an inidication if there is a file or not in the database.